-In addition, to obtain the import permit, meat-processing plants must be inspected and certified by a DGG inspector and the importer must present a lab analysis for pesticide residue and heavy metals.
-Under CAFTA-DR, El Salvador granted equivalence to the U.S. inspection system for beef, pork, poultry and dairy products and no longer requires plant-by-plant inspections.
+In addition, to obtain the import permit, meat-processing plants must be inspected and certified by a DGG inspector, and the importer must present a lab analysis for pesticide residue and heavy metals.
+Under CAFTA-DR, El Salvador granted equivalence to the U.S. inspection system for beef, pork, poultry, and dairy products and no longer requires plant-by-plant inspections.
 In recent negotiations among FAS and MAG, El Salvador has also expanded equivalence to include U.S. lamb and veal.
 In addition, MAG has also accepted the Agricultural Marketing Service (AMS) certificate for food products containing small amounts of egg.
+FAS and AMS have also reached an agreement with the Ministry of Agriculture for a protocol for U.S. table eggs.

-FAS/San Salvador and APHIS negotiated with the Ministry of Agriculture a new protocol for pet foods that reflects the current U.S. status as negligible risk country for these products granted by the World Animal Health Organization (OIE).
-Beef import regulations, including bone-in beef, are in line with

-OIE specifications for U.S. negligible risk status.
-Dairy products also must contain a microbiological lab analysis.
+FAS/San Salvador and APHIS negotiated with the Ministry of Agriculture a new protocol for pet foods that reflects the current U.S. status as a negligible risk country for these products granted by the World Animal Health Organization (OIE).
+Beef import regulations, including bone-in beef, are in line with OIE specifications for U.S. negligible risk status.
+Dairy products must contain a microbiological lab analysis.
 There are no special packaging or container size requirements in El Salvador.